 When it Comes to Control Rooms, Visualization and Collaboration is Key

 Control rooms enable organizations to efficiently monitor multiple information streams and use the data collected to make accurate mission-critical decisions.
 If operators do not properly manage the numerous data streams, they end up with an information overload that becomes detrimental to their business.
-Learn why control room needs to be equipped with top of the line technology to operate at peak performance.
+Learn why the control room needs to be equipped with top-of-the-line technology to operate at peak performance.

 Given the amount of data flowing in from the field into the monitoring systems, collaboration is key for successful control room project management and informed decision making.
 There are two layouts control rooms are organized by; the first is a “supporting cast” and the second a “collaborative” environment.
 Companies must find the balance in their mission-critical control rooms–but is there a right choice?

 One central operator manages the video wall while the other analysts offer information and send content to the operator controlling the video wall system.

 A supporting cast environment can cause a bit of information disarray while maintaining a single source of truth (SSOT) within one decision-maker.
 In this setting, one analyst controls the entire video wall display while the other analysts feed information.
 The information is sometimes fed verbally, on hand-written notes, emails and other methods, causing information overload and disorganization for the analyst in charge.
 When a mission-critical decision arises, the single operator cannot scale to manage multiple information feeds and make a well-informed decision.

 Individual analysts send content to the video wall, removing the process bottleneck.